concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ### React/Redux Data Flow 30 Second Review

 - Our redux code lives in a module (sometimes refered to as DUCKS)
-    + With ducks, we store all our related constants, actions, action creators, and reducer in a single file.
+    + With DUCKS, we store all our related constants, actions, action creators, and reducer in a single file.
     + If another module needs to listen for a particular constant or needs to dispatch a particular action, we export the action here and import it where needed.

 ---